alero/real-testing/README.md

 Doing this by combining best of breed products to enable a productive and accurate way of testing

 It all starts with @RunWith and a configuration via @ContainerContext The IoC container that manages the lifecycle in the JUnit tests are very special and resets all its states between all tests (Singletons are not shared over tests).
+The basic idea is that all TDD rules are automatically implemented via the framework, like cleanup and no accidental shared statefulness.

 The ContainerContext can in its turn append alot of different resources and thirdparty IoC Containers to support the most common development environments in Java.